egandro/proxmox-cpu-affinity/README.md

 ## TODO

 - The number of CPUs/Sockets etc. might change during the runtime of your host.
-This is currently not supported (but might be an easy fix).
+  This is currently not supported.
+Probably just detect changes in the `/sys/devices/system/cpu` directory and recalculate the latencies.
-- `tail -f /var/log/proxmox-cpu-affinity.log` is your UI.
+- Current UI `tail -f /var/log/proxmox-cpu-affinity.log`

 ## License